About Team Build 2.0

 - Communicate effectively and drive relationships within and beyond the team

 This workshop is designed for team leaders and members alike.
 Ideally, at least two team members will be present.
-Teams can be from mid-manager to senior management but have in common that they are from mid-size companies and are intent on learning ways to work better within their teams and with external teams to deliver on company strategy and increase profitability.
+Teams can be from mid-level to senior management who are intent on learning ways to work better internally and externally to deliver on company strategy and increase profitability.
 This 1-day workshop will help you and your team become more productive, collaborative and results focused.

 Interested in learning more or have questions?
 Contact CrainsAcademy@crain.com